Ludeon/RimWorld-Norwegian/README.md

 There is a ton of stuff that needs translation, and not only that: Some source strings have changed.
 There are about 500 000 characters total for the entire game, which converts to about 100 pages.
 So, we could really need 3-5 active contributors!

 Coming:
-- Term list (for consistency)
+- Term list - for those terms that are repeated in many places
-- Progress list
+- Progress list - To make it easier for someone to grab something untranslated

 ###Translators: